AlexDerr/Kattis/README.md

 # Kattis
-Collection of solved problems from open.kattis.com
+Collection of my solved problems from open.kattis.com

+Credit to Jón Steinn Elíasson (JonSteinn on GitHub) for the formatting of this readme

 ## Problems
 | Problem | Difficulty | Languages | :link: |